 Defining Google product categories is one of the most simultaneously crucial and confusing steps in managing a product data feed.

 Product taxonomies describe in which product category a given item belongs.
-The Google taxonomy uses over 6,000 categories to help Google departmentalize products in a given Google Shopping feed.
-They play a key role in making product ads surface with relevant searches, as they tell Google which products in a product feed best match a given query.
+Google uses over 6,000 categories to classify products in a given Google Shopping feed.
+These play a key role in making product ads surface with relevant searches, as they tell Google which products in a product feed best match a given query.
 Whether it’s a winter hat or a video game, the taxonomy makes sure each product ends up grouped with similar products.
-By doing so, it can better help shoppers find their way to the right item.
+By doing so, it helps shoppers find their way to the right item.

-Most retailers will have already categorized their products for their online shops.
-However, these categories are likely not going to directly match Google’s taxonomy.
-Most retailers will need to adapt their product data to Google’s taxonomies.
+Most retailers already categorize their products for their online shops.
+However, these categories may not directly match Google’s taxonomy.
+Many will need to adapt.

 Mapping Google taxonomies isn’t the most exciting task in the world.
-It can and will take time to connect each and every product to the right category.
+It takes time to connect each product to the right category.
 But proper taxonomies also bring better results for online retailers.
 Here’s what you need to know to get started, and make your Google Shopping campaigns more powerful than ever.

 What is a Google product category?

-The google_product_category field is required for these types of categories:
+The google_product_category field is especially useful for these types of categories:

-There’s no hard-set rule about how detailed a google taxonomy should be, but retailers should be thorough and include any and all options that come to mind.
-The most important data will be in the first two to three category levels.
-Beyond that, it isn’t entirely necessary to go more granular, but doing so can lead to better bidding accuracy.
+There’s no set rule about how detailed a google taxonomy should be.
+But retailers should be thorough and include any and all options that come to mind.
+The most important data is in the first two to three category levels.
+Beyond that, it isn’t necessary to go more granular, but doing so can lead to better bidding accuracy.

 How a Google product category may look: